meistens/nodeRouting/README.md

 - Creating a server and a function to 'listen';
 - Routing and rerouting using a switch-case statement;
-- Implementing status codes (for some reason, routes and reroutes throws a blank page and illegal on the terminal...);
+- Implementing status codes (for some reason, routes and reroutes throws a blank page and illegal on the terminal without em...);

 All with NodeJs (and the rest as seen on the heading).